Professional Program Admissions

 Applicants should have PCAT courses sent directly to PharmCAS (Code 0104).
 Each course for which students have earned AP or IB credit must be listed individually in the PharmCAS application as courses completed during their first semester in college.
 During the PharmCAS Academic Update period, applicants must submit grades for courses taken during the fall semester.

-Application to the College of Pharmacy must be submitted by December 23, 2013.
-Students may apply to the College of Pharmacy before they have completed the entire pre-pharmacy curriculum, provided that they have finished at least 30 hours of that curriculum and will be able to complete the rest of the hours before matriculation.
+Application to the College of Pharmacy must be submitted by December 22, 2015.
+Students may apply to the College of Pharmacy before they have completed the entire pre-pharmacy curriculum, provided that they have finished at least 35 hours of that curriculum and will be able to complete the rest of the hours before matriculation.
 However, some students have already completed the entire pre-pharmacy core and may be working toward a major when they apply to the College of Pharmacy.
 Others may have already earned a degree or plan to complete one before matriculating.
-As a general guideline, do not plan to apply to pharmacy school before you are enrolled in at least your third semester of academic work, including as many required pre-pharmacy core courses as possible.
 Applicants who are accepted but do not attend for the accepted term must repeat the admission process for a future date.